Medicare Payments for Nursing Home Care

 Do you know your rights to nursing home coverage under Medicare?
 Medicare Part A pays for inpatient hospital care, and then for care in a skilled nursing facility if the patient has been discharged to the facility from a hospital.
 But Medicare will only pay for the skilled nursing home care IF the elder has a "qualified" hospital stay of at least 3 days (not counting day of discharge) before being admitted to the skilled nursing facility.
 Admission to the nursing home must be within 30 days of the hospital discharge.

 Even if full recovery or medical improvement is not possible, a patient may need skilled services to prevent further deterioration or preserve current capabilities.
-For example, a terminal cancer patient may need . . . skilled services. the concept of skilled therapy services can similarly involve not only services that are restorative in nature (or “rehabilitative” therapy in the OPT setting) but, if certain standards are met, maintenance therapy as well.
+The nursing home patient who needs these skilled services should still be covered by Medicare.
+For example, a terminal cancer patient may need skilled services. the concept of skilled therapy services can involve not only services that are restorative in nature (or “rehabilitative” therapy in the OPT setting) but, if certain standards are met, maintenance therapy as well.
 Read more: Manual Updates to Clarify Skilled Nursing Facility (SNF), Inpatient Rehabilitation Facility (IRF), Home Health (HH), and Outpatient (OPT) Coverage Pursuant to Jimmo vs. Sebelius

+Another potential problem for hospital patients who are discharged to a nursing home is Observation status in the hospital.
 Medicare is now directing hospitals to keep patients "under observation," to prevent eligibility for the 100 days of Skilled Nursing Facility benefits that would otherwise be available to those who enter a nursing home after a hospital stay of 3 or more days.
 A Medicare fact sheet warns patients to ask about their status when they are in the hospital: Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare – Ask!
 "You’re an inpatient starting the day you’re formally admitted to the hospital with a doctor’s order.
 The day before you’re discharged is your last inpatient day."
+Self help packet for hospital patients.

 CMA explains observation status as "the classification of hospital patients as "outpatients," even though, like inpatients, observation patients may stay for many days and nights in a hospital bed, receive medical and nursing care, diagnostic tests, treatments, supplies, medications, and food.
 The classification of a hospitalized patient as an outpatient can cause many problems for the patient.
 Most significantly, Medicare will not pay for a subsequent stay in a skilled nursing facility (nursing home).
 In other words, patients placed on Observation must pay out-of-pocket for their nursing home care, with bills often totaling many thousands of dollars."